DirectPred

 # returns a tuple of tensors (one per data modality)

-attributions = ig.attribute(input_data, baseline,
+attributions = explainer.attribute(input_data, baseline,

-additional_forward_args=(target_var, steps),
+additional_forward_args=(target_var, steps_or_samples),

 aggregated_attributions[0].append(attributions)